openknowledge/kafka-api-showcase/kafka-reactive-messaging/README.md

 6. Configure a serializer (e.g. StringSerializer) to be used
 7. Configure the custom serializer

 To receive messages from a incoming channel a reactive message consumer has to be implemented.
-Therefor a method annotated with the annotation `@Incoming("<channel-name>")` and the expected message as a parameter has to be provided.
+Therefore a method annotated with the annotation `@Incoming("<channel-name>")` and the expected message as a parameter has to be provided.

 **KafkaReactiveMessagingConsumer**
 ```